htw-imi-showtime/showtime-website/content/ss21/master/m1-gezumi/features.md

 After choosing their own player name and clicking 'Create Game' on the start screen, the **host** is asked to decide on a **game name**.
 This will help players distinguish simultaneously played games during the join-request.
 The host can then **approve players**' join-requests and **start the game** when the desired amount of players has been reached.

 #### Game Screen
-After the host clicks game start all players are shown the game screen.
+After the host clicks 'Start Game' all players are directed to the game screen.
 To increase the challenge and make the game more fun to play, a few first gamification features were implemented:
 - **Timer**: Each game is played against the clock, the objective is to achieve the target shape as fast as possible.
 This enables players of different games to compare their times and success later on.
 - Quick & **easy** new games: As soon as the target shape has been matched, the players can start the next round with a **new shape**